About Violence UnSilenced

 Violence UnSilenced gives a voice to survivors of domestic violence, sexual abuse and sexual assault and raises the public’s awareness and understanding.

 Violence UnSilenced is a resource site that has been fostered by a community of rape, domestic violence, childhood abuse survivors and personal bloggers.
 Formerly a non-profit organization guided by a board of directors, the site is now maintained by Violence UnSilenced founder, journalist Maggie Ginsberg.
 From 2008–2104, the Violence UnSilenced project published personal accounts of interpersonal violence, giving voice to over many hundreds of survivor stories.
 The project is no longer accepting new submissions or comments, but it still offers access to the existing body of stories will stand as powerful, collaborative testimonial honoring survivors everywhere.
 Please continue to read, to speak out, and to support one another.

 The violence is everywhere, and yet the stories are not:

-1 in 3 women will be abused by an intimate partner in her lifetime.
+1 in 3 women is abused by an intimate partner in her lifetime.

 1 in 6 men experience sexual abuse by age 18.

 A child abuse report is filed every 10 seconds.

 Bearing witness to the stories behind these statistics is a critical first step to create the conversations that will lead to change–and for the survivors, being witnessed often helps to lighten the burden of their personal history.